okomok/mada/README.md

 Terminology:

 * _metatype_ is a type which extends `dual.Any`. (capitalized in source code.)
-* _metavalue_ is an unextendable type which extends metatype.
-* _metamethod_ is a type constructor which takes metavalues.
+* _metamethod_ is a type, or a type constructor.
-* _dualvalue_ is an identifier which can be used as both value and metavalue.
 * _dualmethod_ is an identifier which can be used as both method and metamethod.

 The computational model of Scala metaprogramming (maybe):

 * Pure(no side-effects) and object-oriented.
 * The arguments to a metamethod are always evaluated completely before the metamethod is applied.
-* Global memoization (The type-expression is never evaluated more than once.)
+* Memoization in the while metamethod call tree. (superior than Haskell.)
 * No meta-`eq` (You can't tell two types are the same or not.)
 * Meta-generics doesn't work. (e.g. metatype can't be a parameter.)
 * Metamethod can't be re-overridden.